nad2520/PFA/README.md

 **Concept:** A productivity tool that evolves from a simple Kanban board into an AI-powered project assistant.
 **Focus:** Productivity, Algorithms, Team Management.

+**The Problem (Problématique):** Traditional project management tools suffer from high friction; users waste significant time manually typing detailed bug reports, acceptance criteria, and organizing tags, which often leads to vague tickets and misalignment.

+**The Solution:** An intelligent productivity platform that eliminates administrative overhead by using Generative AI to automatically write technical descriptions from one-line prompts and algorithmic logic to prioritize tasks based on deadlines and team burnout risk.

 ### Phase 1: The MVP (The "Must-Have")

 * **Goal:** Secure the passing grade with solid fundamentals.